 You need to make sure you are insured the moment you get into the vehicle and drive.
 As soon as you sign the paperwork, the vehicle is legally yours and MUST be insured unless you are declaring it off-road.

 You can, of course, arrange motorhome insurance while you are there, but it often takes a while on the phone and you can search for the best deal if you do it in advance.

 Again, vehicle tax becomes your responsibility when you officially purchase the vehicle.
 This is something we often do while we’re there- it’s very easy to set it up online and I prefer to check the paperwork first and make absolutely sure the vehicle is correct (and the registration number is right) before we pay the tax.

 Questions to ask when buying a camper

-I get it- it's so tempting to rush all this and drive off in your new toy on your first motorhome holiday.
-Heck, maybe you aren't buying your first motorhome and you think you'll figure it all out later.
+I get it- it’s so tempting to rush all this and drive off in your new toy on your first motorhome holiday.
+Heck, maybe you aren’t buying your first motorhome and you think you’ll figure it all out later.

 But try to ask these important questions BEFORE you leave!